alexkoven/Robot-Platforms/README.md

 # Robotics-Platforms-Papers

-A collection of robotics platforms
+A collection of robotics platforms across industry and academia.

 ## Industry Platforms

-A comprehensive list of commercial robotics platforms and hardware solutions.

 | Company | Comments |
 |-------|-------|